 Reprocessing residues at scale is gated by reagent cost, which conventional routes consume rather than recover.

-ATHALA combines a materials core and a process-chemistry core.
-Each stands alone commercially — together they cover both the recovery of value from residues and the wear-resistant equipment that handles them.
+ATHALA brings together separately-proven, independent technologies into one integrated process — covering both the recovery of value from residues and the wear-resistant equipment that handles them.

-A proprietary metallurgical route yields a carbide-reinforced wear-resistant alloy reaching up to 70 HRC — tungsten-carbide-class surface performance at a fraction of the cost.
+A proprietary metallurgical route yields a wear-resistant alloy reaching up to 70 HRC — top-class surface performance at a fraction of the cost of conventional wear solutions.

 ATHALA exists to convert fragmented, founder-held inventions into a single investment-grade, transactable asset — clean title, international protection, and a clear commercialisation path.